ReviewMyContract.aiReview My Contract

 Severance payments have tax implications that many employees do not fully understand until they receive their W-2.
 Understanding the tax treatment before signing allows you to structure the payment in a tax-optimal way and avoid surprises at filing time.

-Federal Income Tax.
+Federal Income Tax — General Rule.
 Severance pay is ordinary income subject to federal income tax at your marginal rate.
 It is reported on Form W-2 as regular wages.
-Unlike unemployment benefits (which are also taxable but subject to different withholding rates), severance is treated identically to your regular paycheck for federal income tax purposes.
-Employers are required to withhold at the supplemental wage rate (22% for amounts up to $1,000,000 under IRS guidance) or at your regular withholding rate if severance is paid with your final regular paycheck.
+Employers are required to withhold at the supplemental wage rate (currently 22% for amounts up to $1,000,000 under IRS guidance) or at your regular withholding rate if severance is paid with your final regular paycheck.

 FICA Taxes.
-Courts have split for years on whether severance pay is subject to FICA (Social Security and Medicare taxes).
-The Supreme Court resolved this in United States v.
-Quality Stores, Inc. (2014): severance payments that are not tied to the receipt of state unemployment insurance benefits are wages subject to FICA withholding.
+Courts split for years on whether severance pay is subject to FICA (Social Security and Medicare taxes).
+The Supreme Court resolved this in *United States v.
+Quality Stores, Inc.*, 572 U.S. 141 (2014): severance payments that are not tied to the receipt of state unemployment insurance benefits are wages subject to FICA withholding.
 Most severance payments are therefore subject to FICA — Social Security tax (6.2% up to the Social Security wage base, $168,600 in 2024) and Medicare tax (1.45%, plus 0.9% additional Medicare tax for wages over $200,000).
-If you are near the Social Security wage base, timing of severance payments (across tax years) can affect your FICA exposure.
+If you are near the Social Security wage base, timing of severance payments (across tax years) can affect your total FICA exposure.

-State Income Tax.
+State Income Tax and Residency Planning.
 Severance is subject to state income tax in states with an income tax.
-Some states (California, New York, New Jersey) tax at relatively high marginal rates — California's top rate reaches 13.3%.
-If you are relocating to a no-income-tax state (Texas, Florida, Nevada, Washington), timing of severance payments to coincide with your new state residency may be a tax planning opportunity, though this requires careful analysis of your specific residency status and state withholding rules.
+Some states (California at 13.3% top marginal rate, New Jersey at 10.75%, New York at up to 10.9%) tax at high rates.
+If you are relocating to a no-income-tax state (Texas, Florida, Nevada, Washington), timing of severance payments to coincide with your new state residency may be a tax planning opportunity — though this requires careful analysis of your specific residency status and state withholding rules.

 COBRA Subsidy Tax Treatment.
-An employer-paid COBRA subsidy — where the employer pays your health insurance premiums post-termination — is generally not taxable income to the employee if structured correctly.
+An employer-paid COBRA subsidy — where the employer pays your health insurance premiums post-termination — is generally not taxable income to the employee if structured as direct payment to the insurer or through a COBRA premium payment arrangement.
 Confirm this with your employer or a tax advisor, as the specific arrangement can affect the tax treatment.

 What to Do

-When negotiating the structure of severance payments, consider three tax planning options: (1) If the severance amount is large enough to push you into a significantly higher bracket, ask about spreading payments across a tax year boundary through a brief installment structure.
-(2) If you have a 401(k) or 403(b) with capacity for additional contributions, confirm whether you can make additional employee contributions during the severance period to reduce taxable income.
-(3) For executive-level packages involving deferred compensation, consulting a tax attorney before signing is essential — 409A violations result in immediate income inclusion and a 20% excise tax.
-Always consult a CPA or tax attorney before finalizing the payment structure.
+When negotiating severance payment structure, consider: (1) If the amount is large enough to push you into a significantly higher tax bracket, ask about spreading payments across a tax year boundary.
+(2) Confirm whether any portion is allocable to physical injury or sickness (IRC § 104(a)(2)) for potential exclusion from gross income.
+(3) For executive-level packages involving deferred compensation, have a tax attorney review for Section 409A compliance before signing — violations result in a 20% excise tax.
+(4) Ask whether the arrangement qualifies for the Section 409A short-term deferral exception.
+Always consult a CPA or tax attorney before finalizing payment structure on severance packages exceeding $50,000.

 Have a severance agreement to review?